 Co-operatives potentially give a triple benefit to those living near M.P.
 Evans' operations.
 Members receive a compensation payment if they offer land to M.P.
 Evans to develop; they may come and work for the Group for a wage; and in any case, as a co-operative member they receive an income from a well-managed and productive asset.

 When it undertakes new development, the Group enters into an arrangement with the local community to provide land planted with oil palms.
 This is done through a co-operative scheme, whose members are eligible individuals in nearby villages.
 In the early stages, we loan the finance to plant these areas and help the co-operative obtaining its own bank finance, guaranteed by the Group, once official land titles have been issued.

 Amounts due to the Group, which can be substantial, are repaid out of the co-operatives own bank borrowing or profits.
 We provide working capital funding to the co-operative so that it can pay a modest dividend to its members once harvesting begins even though the co-operative is not at this point yet profit making.

 We manage the co-operative schemes on behalf of their members, and buy their fruit at a price set by the provincial Indonesian government.
 This has been a successful way of engendering goodwill with the community in and around our areas of operation, as well as providing it with a tangible and remunerative business which is owned by them.

 The Group acknowledges the important role played by independent smallholders.
-It plans to make its purchases from independent smallholders fully traceable by 2021, and to work with independent smallholders supplying us with ffb to enable them to certify their crop with the RSPO by 2023.
+It plans to make its purchases from all suppliers, including independent smallholders, fully traceable by 2021.
+We will work with independent smallholders supplying us with ffb to enable them to certify their crop with the RSPO by 2023.
 We will support them by inviting participation in mapping and then providing training on how to improve their yields and quality through better agronomy.
 The Group will also provide training on health & safety and how to use protective equipment properly, as well as how to protect the environment and increase social awareness.